easystreet-be/reactnative.be_data/CODE_OF_CONDUCT.md

 ## Reporting

-If you experience or witness any form of misconduct, please report it to the maintainers by contacting: (flutterbelgium@gmail.com)[flutterbelgium@gmail.com].
+If you experience or witness any form of misconduct, please report it to the maintainers by contacting: (hello@easystreet.be)[hello@easystreet.be].
 All reports will be kept confidential, and we will take appropriate action to address the issue.

 ## Acknowledgement